Where to Get the Best Bagels in Sonoma County

 Cafe Aquatica

 Cafe Aquatica in Jenner is a charming place on the coast for breakfast or lunch.
-While this quaint coastal cafe may only have one bagel sandwich on the menu — the savory Smoked Lox Bagel with cream cheese, smoked salmon, greens and everything seeds on a toasted bagel — you can craft your own bagel from the modest sidebar menu.
+While this quaint coastal cafe may only have one bagel sandwich on the menu — the savory Lox Bagel with cream cheese, smoked salmon, capers, arugula and everything seeds on a toasted bagel — you can craft your own bagel from the modest sidebar menu.
 An open-faced bagel topped with avocado and a poached egg is a delicious, filling breakfast, or try the vibrant beet spread and roasted portobello mushrooms on a gluten-free bagel, courtesy of Mama Mel’s Kitchen.

-10439 Highway 1, Jenner, 707-865-2251, cafeaquaticajenner.com
+10439 Highway 1, Jenner, 707-865-2251, cafeaquatica.com